 The Reading Specialist Endorsement program is a 14-semester credit certification program that emphasizes reading instruction, development of strategic writers, literacy strategies for all learners, literacy assessments, and includes a teaching practicum for the completion of the endorsement.

-We will provide valuable information to schools around the world that are looking for licensed teachers specifically from Multnomah.
+We'll provide valuable information to schools around the world that are looking for licensed teachers specifically from Multnomah.
+Our graduates work in:

 Your EDU classes are taught 2 nights a week the first two terms (Tuesday & Thursday).

 Summer term consists of two 4-week terms where you will be in class two nights a week.